-- Complete the selection of TAP projects for 2016-2017 TIP. - Develop non-motorized inputs for project selection criteria. - Develop short term implementation strategies for identified high-priority non-motorized locations, looking to make use of CMAQ and other funding sources. - Collaborate with law enforcement and other relevant agencies to address unsafe walking and biking locations.
+- Develop non-motorized inputs for project selection criteria for upcoming TIP. - Develop short term implementation strategies for identified high-priority non-motorized locations, looking to make use of CMAQ and other funding sources. - Collaborate with law enforcement and other relevant agencies to address unsafe walking and biking locations.